 Massage the marinade into the chicken.
 Add the chicken pieces to the bowl of marinade and toss to coat completely.
 Ensure the marinade gets into the slits

 Smoke the chicken.
-This is an optional step but will give a more authentic taste and will be similar to restaurant style tandoori chicken.
-Full instructions in recipe card below.
+This is an optional step, but it will give a more authentic taste and will be similar to restaurant-style tandoori chicken.
+Full instructions are in the recipe card below.

 Garnish and serve.
 Garnish with chopped cilantro and a drizzle of lime juice and serve immediately.

-Bake in oven Preheat the oven to 400 degrees.
-Lay the chicken pieces on a oven safe rack palced in a sheet pan.
-You can line the sheet pan with foil for easy clean up.
+Bake: Preheat the oven to 400 degrees.
+Lay the chicken pieces on an oven-safe rack placed in a sheet pan.
+You can line the sheet pan with foil for easy cleanup.
 Cook the chicken for 30 minutes.
 Broil for 5 minutes to get some char on the meat.

-Air fry Follow your air fryer’s instructions.
-I air fried my chicken pieces in 2 piece batches on 400 degrees for 20 minutes as I own a smaller model.
+Air fry: Follow your air fryer’s instructions.
+I air-fried my chicken pieces in 2-piece batches at 400ºF / 200ºC for 20 minutes, as I own a smaller model.

 Tandoori Chicken sides

-Raita (a mixture of green chutney and yogurt) and tamarind chutney is also served.
+Chutneys.
+Raita (a mixture of green chutney and yogurt) and tamarind chutney are also served.

 If you like easy chicken recipes, you’ll love my